splendo/kaluga/bluetooth/README.md

 ```

 ### Notes
-There is a major difference when it comes to default reported device emissions between Android and iOS.
-Android will report multiple emissions of the same device, as iOS will filter them out.
+There is a major difference when it comes to the reporting of scanned devices between Android and iOS.
+Android report multiple scans of the same device, whereas iOS filters them out.

 To align the behaviour across platform the [CBCentralManagerScanOptionAllowDuplicatesKey](https://developer.apple.com/documentation/corebluetooth/cbcentralmanagerscanoptionallowduplicateskey) option is enabled on iOS.